Bluzix/Shield-Bearer/README.md

 * ~~A moveable character with Keyboard controls!~~
 * ~~Walls to keep that character on the screen!~~
 * ~~A working Shield~~
-* A working Backscatter Buster
+* ~~A working Backscatter Buster~~
 * Enemies to shoot!
 * Enemies that die when shot!
+* The Backscatter Buster shot is remove when it hits the enemy
 * Enemy fire to avoid!
-* The Backscatter Buster's shot rebounds off of walls!
+* ~~The Backscatter Buster's shot rebounds off of walls!~~
+* The Backscatter Buster shot is remove when it hits the Shield
 * The Backscatter Buster's shot can hurt the Bearer when rebounding!
 * Bearer has **health**, lives, or something that gets lost when hurt!
 * There is a score that is increasing when enemies are shot and destroyed!